LicketySplit695/Notes/Computer_Related_Notes/Job_Related/DotNet/C-Sharp/5_OOP-Encapsulation.md

 ```

 * When we create new instances of a class, the value of the static data is not reset, as the CLR allocates the static data into memory exactly one time.
 After that point, all objects of the class operate on the same value of the static field.
-* `static` field is always auto initialzed to the default value (0 for int, False for bool etc).
+* `static` field is always auto initialized to the default value (0 for int, False for bool etc).